rahulbelokar/SqlServerHealthCheck/README.md

 - [PowerShell] v2.0 or higher (comes with Windows 7 and Windows Server 2008 R2)
 - Microsoft Excel 2007 or higher.
-- [SQLPS PowerShell Module], which is installed with SQL Management Tools.
+- [SQLPS PowerShell Module], which is installed with [SQL Server Management Tools].

 ## Permission Requirements